Vulcan (motor vehicles): 1930-1953

-From 1930, production was solely of trucks and buses which had been made seriously since 1922.
-Many of the trucks were aimed at the municipal market and road sweepers and dustbin lorries sold well.
-New lighter commercials of American inspired designs depredated Vulcan's sales, however, and the Great Depression made things more dire yet.
+From 1930, production was solely of trucks and buses.
+Many of the trucks were aimed at the municipal market including specialist vehicles such as road sweepers, gully emptiers and dustbin lorries.
 By 1931 the company was in compulsory liquidation, although they continued trading in their more profitable fields for several years, building small volumes.

-Amongst the buses, twenty-seater buses were sold from 1922 on the two-ton chassis.
-A 6.6 L Vulcan-engined 32-seat Brisbane came in 1928 and the Emperor double decker in 1930.

-Brockhouse Engineering took over Vulcan in the mid-thirties and managed to keep production going until 1938, when the remains of the company was sold to Tilling-Stevens, a bus manufacturer of Maidstone, Kent.
+Brockhouse Engineering took over Vulcan in 1937, renaming the factory as Brockhouse Engineering (Southport).
+In the following year, the remaining assets of the Vulcan company were sold to Tilling-Stevens, with production moving to their factory in Maidstone, Kent.
 Vulcan (petrol) or Gardner (diesel) engined trucks re-entered production, alongside a new five ton, Perkins-engined lorry.
 Six ton Vulcans were produced in large numbers during World War II, also with electric power.

 After the war, six tonners and heavier articulated trucks were built in large numbers, around 1000 per year, and a new seven tonner appeared at that 1950's Commercial Motor Show in London.
-A few buses & coaches were built on Vulcan chassis one CCF777 a 6PF chassis was built with a Dutfield C29F body for Goldsmith Coaches of Sicklesmere in 1950.
-The range was successful enough that Tilling-Stevens ended up being taken over by the Rootes Group in 1951.
+In the same year, a new coach chassis was introduced.
+In 1951 Tilling-Stevens were taken over by the Rootes Group.
 Rootes, however, had their own established commercial makers in Commer and Karrier and as those brands introduced their own heavier trucks both Vulcan and Tilling-Stevens were squeezed out.
 The two brands vanished finally in 1953.

 Factory buildings

-The original factory premises at 13 Yellowhouse Lane were finally demolished on 25 March 2010 as a result of the British government policy to levy business taxes on the owners of empty buildings.
+The original factory premises at Yellow House Lane in Southport were finally demolished on 25 March 2010 as a result of the British government policy to levy business taxes on the owners of empty buildings.

-The second factory which was built in 1907 in Rufford Road, Crossens, Southport has also been demolished in early 2020 to make way for housing.
+The second factory which was built in 1907 in Rufford Road, Crossens, Southport was demolished in early 2020 to make way for housing.